aalepere/djangowarehouse/README.md

         return "{} {}".format(self.vehicle, self.person)
 ```

-None that we had the field `history` in each model where we wished to track changes overtime.
+None that we had the field `history` in each model where we wished to track changes over time.
 These changes will be stored in a mirror table with prefix `history`.

 In order to be able to track changes we also need to define `surrogate keys`, these keys are the business definition of uniqueness.
 For example, in the `Person` table, we defined `first_name` and `last_name` as `unique_together`, which means that those fields will not be updatable however `email` is.